 Between 1983 and 1985, 525 elephants were culled and their bodies brought by low-bed truck to Olifantsrus (which means ‘elephant’s rest’).
 At the campsite today you can still see the huge steel structures that were used to hoist the animals for butchering.
 They and a few sun-dried skulls stand as a haunting reminder of the area’s past.

-After just one night at Olifantsrus – far too short, so don’t make the same rookie mistake we did! – we continued our journey towards Okaukuejo further east.
+After just one night at Olifantsrus on our first visit – far too short, so don’t make the same rookie mistake we did! – we continued our journey towards Okaukuejo further east.
 Along the way we saw some big herds of springbok and a herd of 20 elephant moving parallel to the road.
 At Ozonjuitji m’Bari waterhole on the edge of the Charl Marais Dam there was an ample gathering of game that included elephant, giraffe, springbok, zebra, gemsbok and wildebeest.

 It’s also worth taking a detour to Okondeka on your way to Okaukuejo.
 Since it’s the only waterhole north of Okaukuejo that has water in the dry season, there’s usually lots of giraffe and plains game here.
 We’ve also seen lions more than once on different visits.
 In the rainy season when the pan is full of water, you may even see a shimmer of flamingo pink.

 If you’re a keen camper and you love wildlife and wilderness, I can highly recommend adding at least two or three nights at Olifantsrus to your next Etosha trip.
 I know we will.

 Copyright © Roxanne Reid - No words or photographs on this site may be used without permission from roxannereid.co.za